dennislwm/netlify-hugo-tldr/content/en/posts/installing-minikube-on-ubuntu-with-wsl-backend.md

 - wsl
 ---

-minikube is local Kubernetes, focusing on making it easy to learn and develop for Kubernetes.
+**minikube** is local Kubernetes, focusing on making it easy to learn and develop for Kubernetes.

+Why write an article on installing minikube on **Ubuntu** with **Windows Subsystem Linux** (WSL) 2 backend?
+There are two reasons:

+* the official minikube site has documentation for installing on Windows, Linux, and macOS, but not on Ubuntu with WSL 2 backend.

+* compared to the macOS or Linux, the installation process on Ubuntu with WSL 2 backend is not a trivial task.

 ## Preparing your Windows 10 machine